Reflexology Law

 c. completion of a jurisprudence examination (an open book test about the law regarding reflexology)

-d. four hours of AIDS education and training as set in chapter 246-12 WAC, Part 8 (see this link for training availability - Training.aspx); and
+d. four hours of AIDS education and training as set in chapter 246-12 WAC, Part 8; and

 e. any additional documents or information requested by the secretary.